Abi-RD/CFG-JS-Project/README.md

-# Javascript Project
+# JavaScript Project

-Building a website using javascript and react
+Building a website using JavaScript and React